outlaw777/outlaw777/README.md

 ## Objective

-To build and maintain tools, templates, and workflows that strengthen cybersecurity, compliance, and mission assurance for DoD contractor environments.
-My focus is on cyber defense analysis, security control assessment, NIST SP 800‑171 compliance, RMF documentation, and threat‑intelligence‑driven vulnerability remediation.
+To develop and share non‑sensitive cybersecurity tools, labs, and automation workflows that support cyber defense analysis, threat intelligence fusion, cloud security architecture, and hands‑on technical skill development.
+My focus is on building practical, reproducible projects that strengthen defensive capabilities for modern networks and cloud environments.

 ## Skills